MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Controls whether WebRTC will respect the Windows OS routing table rules when making peer to peer connections.
+  Controls whether WebRTC will respect the Windows OS routing table rules when making peer to peer connections, thus enabling split tunnel VPNs.

 If you disable this policy or don't configure it, WebRTC will not consider the routing table and may make peer to peer connections over any available network.